NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The catalog zone schema version is specified by an integer value embedded in a TXT RR named `version.$CATZ`.
 All catalog zones MUST have a TXT RRset named `version.$CATZ` with exactly one RR.
 Catalog consumers MUST NOT apply catalog zone processing to zones without the expected value in the `version.$CATZ` TXT RR, but they may be transferred as ordinary zones.
-For this memo, the value of the `version.CATZ` TXT RR MUST be set to "2", i.e.:
+For this memo, the value of the `version.$CATZ` TXT RR MUST be set to "2", i.e.:

 ``` dns-zone
 version.$CATZ 0 IN TXT "2"